skypjack/entt/docs/md/entity.md

 }
 ```

-**Note**: prefer the `get` member function of a view instead of the `get` member
+**Note**: prefer the `get` member function of a view instead of that of a
-function template of a registry during iterations, if possible.
-However, keep in
-mind that it works only with the components of the view itself.
+registry during iterations to get the types iterated by the view itself.

 ## Runtime views